-When the DSL is absent, the additional designated safeguarding leads - Annalies McIver and Rachel Branton - will act as cover.
+When the DSL is absent, the additional designated safeguarding leads - Rachel Branton, Gemma Wiseman and Elletia McCann will act as cover.

-If the DSL and additional designated safeguarding leads are not available, Matthew Abbott will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and additional designated safeguarding leads are not available, Matthew Abbott (Head Teacher or a named member of the leadership team) will act as cover (for example, during out-of-hours/out-of-term activities).